dkato2021/COGplot/README.md

-  -rps [RPS [RPS ...]]  path to your results of rpsblast -AA [AA [AA ...]]     paths　to your amino acids files of genes(Venn diagram is not output if there are 6 or more files) -e EVALUE             evalue in rpsblast(default:1e-28) -venn VENN_SIZE       specify a integer value: graph size of venn diagrams(default:7) -PCA PCA_SIZE         specify a integer value: graph size of PCA plot(default:5) -bar BAR_SIZE         specify a integer value: graph size of bar plot(default:10) -cogdb COGDB          path to your cogdb to run rpsblast(default:/home/tmp/db/COG/Cog) -cddid CDDID          path to your cddid_COG.tbl(default:/home/tmp/db/COG/cdd2cog/cddid_COG.tbl) -cog COG              path to your cog-20.def.tsv(default:/home/tmp/db/COG/cdd2cog/cog-20.def.tsv) -black N_BLACK        Number of bars dyed in black in a bar graph
+  -rps [RPS [RPS ...]]  path to your results of rpsblast -AA [AA [AA ...]]     paths　to your amino acids files of genes(Venn diagram is not output if there are 6 or more files) -e EVALUE             evalue in rpsblast(default:1e-28) -bar BAR_SIZE         specify a integer value: graph size of bar plot(default:5) -B N_BLACK            Number of bars dyed in black in a bar graph(default:1) -PCA PCA_SIZE         specify a integer value: graph size of PCA plot(default:5) -P N_PINK             Number of points dyed in pink in a PCA plot(default:0) -venn VENN_SIZE       specify a integer value: graph size of venn diagrams(default:7) -cogdb COGDB          path to your cogdb to run rpsblast(default:/home/tmp/db/COG/Cog) -cddid CDDID          path to your cddid_COG.tbl(default:/home/tmp/db/COG/cdd2cog/cddid_COG.tbl) -cog COG              path to your cog-20.def.tsv(default:/home/tmp/db/COG/cdd2cog/cog-20.def.tsv)
 ```

 ## [図の見方](https://statistics.co.jp/reference/software_R/statR_9_principal.pdf)